github/training-utils/README.md

 # Training::Utils

 This collection of utilities originated [here](https://github.com/matthewmccullough/scripts).
-This gem packages the git- and training-specific scripts into an easily-installed package.
+This packages the git- and training-specific scripts into an easily-installed package.

 ## Installation